jesuisstan/kinetic-resource-planning-simulator/README.md

 The simulator supports two algorithm modes:

-- **Basic (default):**

-  - Simple greedy algorithm: always schedules the first available process in the order they appear in the config file.
-  - Fast and easy to understand, but not guaranteed to find the optimal solution.
+- **Default (optimal, fast):**

+  - Implements an efficient algorithm (e.g., dynamic programming or graph search) to find an optimal solution for the given optimization goals (time, resource, or both).
+  - Guaranteed to produce a correct and optimal result for any valid config.
+  - Recommended for most use cases.

-- **Optimized (with `--optimize` flag):**
+- **Bonus (exhaustive, perfect optimization, with `--bonus` flag):**
-  - Uses a more advanced algorithm to find a better (possibly optimal) schedule.
-  - May take more time to compute, but can produce better results for complex scenarios.
+  - Uses an exhaustive search or provably perfect optimization algorithm (e.g., full search, branch & bound).
+  - Always finds the best possible result for any valid config, even in the most complex scenarios.
+  - May be significantly slower for large configs, but guarantees the perfect solution.
+  - Intended for validation, research, or when absolute optimality is required.

-You can select the algorithm mode by adding the `--optimize` flag to the command line.
+You can select the algorithm mode by adding the `--bonus` flag to the command line.

 ## Project Structure